rin67630/Drok-Juntek-on-steroids/Software/4_Configuration_instructions.md

 If you have several devices, change the HOST_NAME and let it be "JuntekDrokSteroids", which must be matching the device name that you created at Thinger.io
 The HOST_NAME also matches the device content of the default dashboard.

-Begin with populating your credentials
+Begin with populating your credentials in the file Credentials.h
 #### WiFi credentials

 Enter your Wi-Fi credentials